 COVID-19 Update - Employers, Job Seekers, and Workers

-The best workforce development system that benefits both employers and job seekers.
+Our vision is to create the best workforce development system that benefits both employers and job seekers.

-To provide employers and job seekers with universal access to tools, resources, and services that assists them with obtaining employment and business goals.
+Our mission is to provide employers and job seekers with universal access to tools, resources, and services that assists them with obtaining employment and business goals.